ykaitao/setting-up-a-professional-data-science-environment/how-to-use/git.md

 git status # Display the status of the current branch.

+git show -1 # show file changes of the last commit. `git show -2` for last second.

 git merge <another_branch> # Merge another branch into the current branch.